Origin and History

 During the English Civil War (1642–1651), the regiment remained in the service of France.
 In 1643, it was sent to Italy where it took part in the siege and capture of Turin.
 In 1644, the regiment returned to Picardie and took part in the siege and capture of Gravelines.
 In 1649, it participated in the siege of Paris; in 1651, in the defence of several strong towns on the frontiers of Picardie and Flanders, and in operations against the insurgents of the Fronde.

 In 1660, after the signature of the Treaty of the Pyrenees between France and Spain, the “Regiment de Douglas” was reduced to eight companies.
 These events were followed by the restoration of King Charles II to the throne of Great Britain.
 Meanwhile, the regiment, still in the service of France, was in garrison at Avennes.
-In the Spring of 1661, the eight companies of the regiment were sent from Flanders to England to assist Charles II.
+In the Spring of 1661, the eight companies of the regiment were sent from Flanders to England to assist Charles II, following the Restoration.
 It obtained rank in the British Army from that date.
-Soon after its arrival in England, the establishment of the regiment was augmented.
+Soon after its arrival in England, the establishment of the regiment was augmented with soldiers of another Scottish regiment in French service.
 In 1662, Charles II having raised several new regiments, it was not deemed necessary to detain the “Regiment de Douglas” veteran corps in England, and it was, accordingly, sent back to France.
 The same year, the battalion of Gardes Écossaises of General Andrew Rutherford and the battalion of Lord James Douglas were both incorporated in the regiment which now consisted of 23 companies of 100 men each.
 In 1663, it was reduced to only eight companies of 100 men each.

-In 1665, the Second Anglo-Dutch War (March 4 1665–July 31 1667) broke out between England and the Dutch Republic.
-In 1666, Louis XIV took part with the Dutch against England.
+In 1665, the Second Anglo-Dutch War (March 4 1665–July 31, 1667) broke out between England and the Dutch Republic.
+In 1666, Louis XIV sided with the Dutch against England.
 The “Regiment de Douglas” was then ordered to quit the French service, and to return to England.
-On July 12, the 800 men of the regiment accordingly landed at Rye, in Sussex.
+From June 12, the regiment again served as part of the English establishment.
+On July 12, the 800 men of the regiment landed at Rye, in Sussex.
 Shortly after its arrival from France, the regiment was ordered to proceed to Ireland, where it appears to have remained upwards of twelve months.
+It remained in the English establishment until October 12, 1667.

 In 1668, after the conclusion of the Peace of Breda, the insurrections in Ireland having been suppressed, the regiment was again sent to France.
-In an order issued by Louis XIV in 1672, respecting the rank of regiments, it appears one of the first.
+By an ordnance of Louis XIV issued on March 26, 1670 the regiment was ranked as 13th regiment of foot.

 In 1672, the Franco-Dutch War (1672–78) broke out.
 King Charles II of England also declared war against the Dutch Republic; and a British force, commanded by the Duke of Monmouth, was sent to France to co-operate with the army of Louis XIV in an attack upon Holland.
 In the meantime, the regiment had been augmented to 16 companies and, when the army took the field, it formed two battalions.
-It was in the division of the army commanded by Maréchal Turenne.
+It served as part of the British Brigade in the division of the army commanded by Maréchal Turenne.
 Several fortified towns were captured by the main army.
 The regiment took part in the siege and capture of Grave.
 A number of the subjects of the British crown, who had entered the service of the Dutch Republic, being found in garrison, they were permitted to engage in the service of Louis XIV, and were received as recruits in the “Regiment de Douglas” who later joined Turenne's Army.
 In 1674, even though King Charles II had concluded a treaty with the Dutch Republic, he authorised the regiment to continue to serve with the French Army on the Rhine.
 In 1675, the regiment took part in the siege and capture of Dachstein, and in the defence of Trier; in 1676, in a campaign on the Rhine where Lord George Hamilton was killed in a rearguard action; in 1677, in a campaign in Alsace.
-In 1678, King Charles II having concluded a treaty with the Dutch Republic, the regiment was ordered to return to England where it was reintegrated into the English Army as the "Earl of Dumbarton's Regiment of Foot".
-It was the oldest Scot regiment of the army.
-From this period, the regiment has been permanently on the British establishment.

-In 1679, the Dumbarton's Regiment, which consisted at this period of 29 companies, was stationed in Ireland.
-In the autumn of this year, Tangier in Africa (which had been ceded by Portugal to Charles II, in 1662, as part of the marriage-portion of his consort, Donna Catherina, Infanta of Portugal), was besieged by the Moors, who destroyed two forts at a short distance from the town, and then retired.
+On March 25, 1679, the Dumbarton's Regiment, which consisted at this period of 21 companies (including one company of grenadiers), was transferred to the Irish Establishment and stationed in Ireland.
+In the autumn of 1679, Tangier in Africa (which had been ceded by Portugal to Charles II, in 1662, as part of the marriage-portion of his consort, Donna Catherina, Infanta of Portugal), was besieged by the Moors, who destroyed two forts at a short distance from the town, and then retired.
 In the Spring of 1680, the Moors reappeared before the town and four companies of the regiment were ordered to reinforce the garrison of Tangier.
 These companies embarked at Kinsale in the James and Swan frigates.
 On April 4, they landed at Tangier.
 Fort Henrietta, which stood at a short distance from the town, was at this time besieged by the Moors.
 Two breaches had been made and the works undermined, and the garrison could not maintain the place; consequently a sally from the city was resolved upon, to give the garrison an opportunity of blowing up the fort, and of cutting their passage through the Moorish army to the town.
 Captain Hume, Lieutenant Pierson, Lieutenant Bayley, 4 sergeants and 80 privates of the regiment were selected to form the forlorn-hope in the sally.
 Accordingly, on May 12 at 8:00 a.m., they issued from the town and made a gallant attack on the Moorish army; at the same time the garrison in the fort blew up the building, and rushed forward, sword in hand, to cut their passage through the besiegers.
 Out of the 165 men forming the garrison of Fort Henrietta, only 44 managed to effect a junction with Captain Hume's party.
 This party was also attacked by several bodies of Moorish horsemen who were all repulsed.
 The party continued skirmishing and retiring in good order until it arrived under the protection of the guns of the fortress.
 In this action, the regiment lost 15 men killed, and Captain Hume and several men wounded.
 During the summer 12 additional companies of the regiment arrived at Tangier, from Ireland, under the command of Major Sir James Hackett.
 Hostilities resumed in September.
 On September 24, the regiment distinguished itself and had Captain Forbes and eight men killed.
 On September 27, it took part in a general sally on the Moorish lines, quickly carrying the first trench, then mixing in fierce combat with the Moors, they routed them.
 In this action, the regiment lost 6 officers and 36 men killed and 15 officers and 100 men wounded.
 Thus the siege of Tangier was raised.
 In December, the regiment received 200 recruits sent from England.
 In the Spring of 1681, a treaty of peace for four years was concluded.
 Towards the end of 1683, the Parliament refusing the necessary supply for Tangier, Admiral Lord Dartmouth was sent with a fleet to demolish the fortress, and to bring away the garrison and British inhabitants.
 In November, one company of the regiment arrived from Tangier and landed at Gravesend.
-In February 1684, the remainder of the regiment arrived in the river Thames and landed at Rochester.
+In February 1684, the 15 remaining companies of the regiment arrived in the river Thames and landed at Rochester.
 Eight companies were quartered at Rochester and Chatham; six at Winchester; and two at Southampton.
-At the same time, directions were sent to the Duke of Ormond, the Lord-Lieutenant of Ireland, to send back the five companies of the regiment stationed in that country to England.
-In the Autumn, King Charles II conferred upon the regiment the title of "His Majesty's Royal Regiment of Foot".
-By October, the regiment consisted of 21 companies in two battalions (2 lieutenants, 3 sergeants, 3 corporals and 2 drummers per company).
+At the same time, directions were sent to the Duke of Ormond, the Lord-Lieutenant of Ireland, to send back the five companies of the regiment still stationed in that country to England.
+On May 1, 1684, King Charles II conferred upon the regiment the title of "His Majesty's Royal Regiment of Foot", which ranked first among the line infantry regiments.
+By October, the regiment consisted of 21 companies (2 lieutenants, 3 sergeants, 3 corporals and 2 drummers per company).

 - 5 companies in garrison at Portsmouth